vbem/lilei.tech/resumes/en_US/index.md

 - Responsibilities & achievements:
   - *Solution Architect*
     - From 0 to 1, design and land standard CN clouds on-boarding workflow and AliCloud best practice guidelines for Ingka Group.
 Navigate dozens of projects' AliCloud setup in the right way.
-    - As virtual lead of cloud billing team, established an automatic bills splitting workflow and modules from 0 to 1, apply to all Ingka CN cloud accounts.
+    - As virtual lead of cloud billing team established an automatic bills splitting workflow and modules from 0 to 1, apply to all Ingka CN cloud accounts.
     - As cloud architect and important participant, be responsible for China multi-cloud strategy and coordinating with multi cloud providers.
     - As an important participant, contribute to China digital disaster recovery project.
   - *Cloud Governance Platforms Developer*
     - Build centralized and distributed SSO solutions for Ingka AliCloud accounts, integrate them with Ingka cloud accounts CMDB (Cloud Portal).
-    - Build centralized JumpServer solution for Ingka China, integrated with Ingka multi-cloud enviroments and security systems.
+    - Build centralized JumpServer solution for Ingka China, integrated with Ingka multi-cloud environments and security systems.
     - Build cloud identities scanning self-service, which generate automatic advisor report for various Ingka cloud accounts.
     - As an important participant, contribute to Ingka China centralized ArgoCD service.
   - *SRE Leader*